Gexkill/sweng2/CI/src/index.md

 [//]: # (pagebreak)

-#Issues list found by applying the checklist
+#4.
+Issues list found by applying the checklist

-## NamingConventions
+##4.1.
+NamingConventions
   - from class `RestrictedServletContextListener`
     - method `contextInitialized` should start with a verb ( hint: `onContextInitialized` )
     - method `contextDestroyed` should start with a verb ( hint: `onContextDestroyed` )